swarmfarm/GeoJSON-Validation/README.md

 });
 ```

+## CLI usage
+first install gobally
+`npm install geojson-validation -g`
+Then you can use `gjv` to validate file such as
+`gjv file1 file2..`
+Or you can stream files to it
+`cat file | gjv`
+`gjv` will either return a list of error or a `valid` if the files are indeed valid.

 ## API
 All Function return a `boolean` and take a JSON object that will be evalatued to see if it is a GeoJSON object, with the exception of [define](#definetype-function).